S-duct: Benefits and drawbacks

 The S-duct was invented as a solution for positioning the central engine on trijets.
 The S-duct is easier to service than alternative trijet designs.
 Most trijet designs opted for the S-duct layout.
 Only the McDonnell Douglas DC-10 and MD-11 trijets' designers chose not to use the S-duct and go with a "straight-through" layout.
 The straight-through layout leaves the engine high above the ground, making access difficult.
 The straight-through layout also increases total aerodynamic drag by 2–4%.

 Compared to the straight-through design on the DC-10 and MD-11, the S-duct allows a shorter fin and a rudder closer to the longitudinal axis.

 On the Lockheed L-1011 TriStar, engineers were able to maintain engine performance comparable with straight-through designs by limiting the curve of the S-duct to less than a quarter of the radius of the engine intake diameter.
 The S-duct design also reduced the total empty aircraft weight.
 The research undertaken during the design of the L-1011 indicated that losses of using an S-duct were more than compensated for by the savings.

 The S-shaped duct is a complicated and costly design.
 Since modern jet engines have more power and reliability than those of the 1970s and can safely power the aircraft with only two engines, the trijet design is no longer used for large commercial airliners but is used on the latest Dassault Falcon 7X and Falcon 8X business jets in order to provide more total thrust while enabling the continued use of smaller engines in the 15–30 kN class with which Falcons have historically been designed.
 In international aviation regulations the triple engine layout is also considered inherently safer for the increased redundancy, which allows the use of certain airfields at high elevation only for aircraft with more than two engines.

+On stealth aircraft

-The S-duct is also used on combat aircraft, where it has the advantage of blocking the front of the jet engine from radar.
-The spinning compressor blades would produce a strong radar return, compared to the smooth sides of the duct.
+The S-duct is also used on combat aircraft, where it has the advantage of blocking the front section of the jet engine from radar beams increasing the stealth capability.
+The spinning compressor blades would produce a strong radar signature return, compared to the smooth sides of the duct.